Watson1978/MacRuby-DoJo/source/_posts/en/2012-03-09-intro-install.markdown

 - BridgeSupport Preview 3 (If you use MacRuby on Mac OS X 10.6.8)

 ## Install Xcode
-Install Xcode from the Mac App Store.
-Launch Mac App Store, and then, search by keywords of "Xcode" at search field on top of right corner.
+You could install Xcode from Mac App Store.
+Launch Mac App Store.
+After that, search by keywords of "Xcode" at search field on top of right corner.

 ![image](/images/en/intro-install/search_xcode.png)